Cable vs Fiber Internet

 Cable - DOCSIS

 In practice, this means cable speeds are fast during off-peak hours but can slow noticeably in the evenings when everyone is simultaneously streaming and gaming.
-The number of households sharing a node varies — in dense urban areas, a single node may serve 200–500 homes.
+The number of households sharing a node varies - In dense urban areas, a single node may serve 200–500 homes.
 Rural nodes may serve only 50.

 DOCSIS 3.1 (the current standard) supports up to 10 Gbps downstream in theory, with gigabit plans widely available in practice.
-Upload speeds are significantly lower — a 1 Gbps download plan typically offers 35–50 Mbps upload.
+Upload speeds are significantly lower - A 1 Gbps download plan typically offers 35–50 Mbps upload.
 DOCSIS 3.1 with OFDM can offer higher upload, but most ISPs haven't enabled it.

-FTTC — fibre to the cabinet
+FTTC - Fiber to the Cabinet

 FTTC is widely deployed in countries like the UK and Australia where it was used as a lower-cost rollout strategy.
 It's being progressively replaced by FTTP but will remain the technology in many areas for years.

 ADSL and ADSL2+ use telephone lines for broadband.
 Maximum speeds are around 24 Mbps download and 3.5 Mbps upload, and real-world speeds are heavily distance-dependent.
-DSL is effectively obsolete for new installations but remains the only option in some rural and remote areas where no fibre or cable infrastructure exists.
+DSL is effectively obsolete for new installations but remains the only option in some rural and remote areas where no fiber or cable infrastructure exists.

-The main limitation of DSL for modern households is not just speed — it's the extremely low upload speeds, which make video calls, cloud storage, and working from home difficult for multiple simultaneous users.
+The main limitation of DSL for modern households is not just speed - It's the extremely low upload speeds, which make video calls, cloud storage, and working from home difficult for multiple simultaneous users.

 | Priority | Best choice |